We can’t give children rich lives, but we can give them the lens to appreciate the richness that is already there – Lucy Calkins (1991)

 Bodies of knowledge – about life, about books, about words – are among the products of their work.
 It is possible to regard these bodies of knowledge as the ‘content’ for a writing lesson – though not everyone would be happy with this view (John Dixon, p.74)

 The children are often happy because they know no different, and this enjoyment seems to validate the teacher’s choice of choosing and controlling the artificial writing stimulus.
 The use of artificial writing such as: whole-class book topics, writing-exercises, replicating a piece of writing, and the use of pictures and films means that children are not given any say or control in learning how to create a sense of self or how to act out on the world through writing.
 Instead, they quickly learn the life lesson that writing is to be consumed or imitated at best.
-They will leave school mystified, intimidated and believing that writing is immutable – certainly by them.
+They will leave school mystified, intimidated and believing that writing and being a writer is immutable – certainly for them.
 Due to this linguistic oppression, children are being brought up to live in a ‘culture of silence’.
 As teachers, we need to accept and embrace that children acquire all different kinds of cultural identity and have different responses to it (Dyson, 2003, Grainger, 2013).
 They should be given the opportunity to find the relevance and power in understanding themselves, others and the world in their writing.
 We discuss this in more detail in this article.